 You can keep track of your merge requests by accessing the “Page Support” button, which you can find under your main page’s admin settings.
 Here, you can review all of your Facebook support requests, including merge requests, along with the status of each request.

 In addition, you can also remove duplicate pages, but if you choose to do this, you will lose any likes or followers from that page.
 To do so, copy and paste the URL from the duplicate pages and find the “Suggest Edits” button on your page.
 After clicking it, scroll to the bottom of the “Suggest Edits” page and paste the URL in the “Report Duplicates” field and then click “Save.”
 It typically takes 3 to 5 days for Facebook to remove duplicate pages.

 Dealing with Duplicate Pages When You Don’t Have a Facebook Business Page

-Conversely, if you don’t have a Facebook Business Page and you want to create one, you will have to prove ownership of your business; that is, if you find one or more unofficial Facebook pages with your business’ name.
-The reason these pages usually exist is because when people check in to your business, and there’s not already a Facebook Business Page, Facebook creates a page for your business.
+Conversely, if you don’t have a Facebook Business Page and you want to create one, you will have to prove ownership of your business; that is if you find one or more unofficial Facebook pages with your business’ name.
+The reason these pages usually exist is that when people check in to your business, and there’s not already a Facebook Business Page, Facebook creates a page for your business.

-Unfortunately, these pages aren’t a great representation of your business because they may include inaccurate information and they aren’t updated with exciting new information to help improve your social outreach.
+Unfortunately, these pages aren’t a great representation of your business because they may include inaccurate information, and they aren’t updated with exciting new information to help improve your social outreach.
 Yes, unofficial pages can be aggravating, but here are the steps you can take to claim them: